stellar-deprecated/docs/guides/things-to-build.md

 - Once the transaction is submitted, all the signers are notified

 # Market Feed
 Data feed for the distributed Exchange inside Stellar.
-Something equivalent to what [poloniex has](https://poloniex.com/public?command=returnTicker).
+Something equivalent to the [Poloniex API](https://poloniex.com/public?command=returnTicker).
-This will be useful for apps like [stellarTerm](http://stellarterm.com) as well as getting the Stellar trade volume added to charting sites like [coinmarketcap](http://coinmarketcap.com)
+This will be useful for apps like [stellarTerm](http://stellarterm.com) as well as getting the Stellar trade volume added to charting sites like [CoinMarketCap](http://coinmarketcap.com)

 # Quorum Monitor
 A web page that shows the state of the network quorum graph.
-Ideally the quorum monitor shows:
+Ideally, the quorum monitor shows:
 - A live graph of how the network is connected
 - What servers are having issues
 - Any servers that disagree with the rest of the network